hrithikshukla/Good-Samaritan-Hub/README.md

 # Our React App: The Good Samaritan Hub

 The Good Samaritan Hub is a web app built using MongoDB, Express, React, Node.js (MERN) that enables volunteers and voluntees to find each other.
-People are able to sign up, make posts (requests/offers), and chat with other members Made as part of group project along with Jeremy Hsu, Ashley Lu, and Irina Li.
+People are able to sign up, make posts (requests for help/offers to help), and chat with other members.
+Made as part of group project along with Jeremy Hsu, Ashley Lu, and Irina Li.

 ## Link to App
 https://hidden-fjord-63319.herokuapp.com/

 ## Screenshots